By Dirk Cloete

 There are various convictions as far as training with a backpack goes.
 Many people prefer to do every run with the pack to get used to it.
 Others again only run a few times with it to harden the skin and make sure the bag fits properly.

-Adjust your nutrition and hydration regime to compensate for the influence of the possible heat
+Adjust your nutrition and hydration regime to compensate for the influence of the possible heat of the desert.

-Do as much training as possible on routes which simulate the terrain
+Do as much training as possible on routes which simulate the terrain of desert running.

 The conditions at the KAEM are harsh.
 Many experienced international competitors will often describe it very aptly as “ANGRY”.
 Some of the luxuries which runners enjoy at other desert races around the world are ABSENT at the KAEM.
 It is self-sufficient pretty much to the letter of the rule.